pierremon/label-switching/README.md

 ## Code

-Two jupyter notebooks are provided to present our code.
+Two jupyter notebooks and a Stan code are provided to present our code.
 The first uses the Stan probabilistic software and therefore requires the Pystan librairy.
+The first time this code is used, one should compile the stan and record it in a .pkl file (code is provided).
 For our SGD algorithm, we used the POT librairy to compute the transport plan implied in our study.